velartrill/velartrill.github.io/orig/kestrel.md

 *Soshten.*

-I collapse back into bed, breathing hard, clutching my face and nearly sobbing with relief as my brain puts the pieces back together, true memories forcing their way past false ones.
+I collapse back into bed, breathing hard, clutching my face and nearly sobbing with relief as my brain finally puts the pieces back together, true memories  bursting to the surface and surrounding the false ones.
 The violence of my landing is enough that Soshten stirs, and she sits up, head cocked.

 "Mmh.
 Kess.
 Door."